-6.8 We operate a target system of 40 percent to Glasgow City Council for homeless applicants, 35 percent to waiting list, 20 percent to internal transfers and 5 percent for other referrals or emergency cases.
-Each year taking into account the previous year's turnover as well as current demand we agree an annual lettings plan as part of setting our key performance indicators.
-This is subject to approval by the board of management.

-- 6.9 The target in the Annual Lettings Plan will be a guideline rather than fixed quotas.
-For example: There needs to be an element of flexibility to account for demand issues as well as offer refusals. - If the City Council refers more homeless households to us for re-housing than expected, we will provide accommodation even if this would mean exceeding the target set for lets to homeless households. - 6.10 We will not let our houses on a strict rotation basis (for example every fifth house to an internal transfer applicant). - Instead, we will look at the potential each individual vacancy has to address our overall policy objectives. - This means that meeting the Lettings Plan targets will be measured for all lets over the course of the year, so the targets will not be used in a mechanistic way to decide which category individual houses will be let to. - 6.11 We will publicise our lettings plans to local agencies and people on our housing list. plan and previous year turnover information on our website at www.ardenglen.co.uk
+- 6.8 Each year taking into account the previous year's turnover as well as current demand, we agree an annual lettings plan as part of setting our key performance indicators.
+This is subject to approval by the board of management. - 6.9 The target in the Annual Lettings Plan will be a guideline rather than fixed quotas.
+There needs to be an element of flexibility to account for demand issues as well as offer refusals. - 6.10 We will not let our houses on a strict rotation basis (for example every fifth house to an internal transfer applicant). - Instead, we will look at the potential each individual vacancy has to address our overall policy objectives. - This means that meeting the Lettings Plan targets will be measured for all lets over the course of the year, so the targets will not be used in a mechanistic way to decide which category individual houses will be let to. - 6.11 We will publicise our lettings plan and previous year turnover information on our website at www.ardenglen.co.uk